“I am inspired by fashion and the glamourous, yet natural, beauty of the 50′s. I look for the love, the laughter, the smiles, the tears… the moment.”

 By keeping the group photos to a minimum it means you and your guests can relax and enjoy your wedding celebrations which allows me to move around and take photos of your weddings guests in a documentary/reportage style.

 I do like to take the bride and groom away from the wedding party to create a collection of editorial style wedding photos.
 My aim is to do these in a simplistic style (no strained poses!) and although I will give you guidance where to stand and where to place your hands etc, the result is that your bride and groom photos will look very relaxed and capture the fun and love on the day.
-We will have probably tried some out of the different looks at the engagement portrait session which is something I offer to all couples who book me for their wedding.
+If you are comfortable posing and this is something that comes naturally to you, then please go for it!
 How long I spend on these is entirely up to the bride and groom and each couple is different on their requirements.
-As a guideline, I allow 30 minutes, however, this is something I would discuss with you beforehand as each couple is different.
+As a guideline, I allow 20 minutes, however, this is something I would discuss with you beforehand.

 Choosing a wedding photographer is a difficult decision to make.
 Your wedding photographer will be with you pretty much most of the day so it’s important that you are comfortable with whoever you choose.
 Wedding photography is very personal and as a female photographer brides often feel a lot more relaxed with me especially during the bridal preparation part of the day.
 I am not a photographer who shouts at people.
 I like to blend in and I’m always complimented on my composure and my unobtrusive manner.
 The comment below from a bride and groom is one which I regularly receive from couples whose wedding I have photographed and, indeed, the wedding guests.